World’s First Low FODMAP Red Velvet Cake!

 While the red color might have originally developed from the reaction between the acidic buttermilk and vinegar with the cocoa, red food coloring gives it a boost.
 You may halve the coloring, if you like, but know that many traditional recipes use twice as much.

 We made this suitable for low FODMAP diets by using gluten-free flour and lactose-free milk in the frosting and to make a buttermilk equivalent.

 Cooked Vanilla Frosting?

-Red Velvet Cake with Cooked Vanilla Frosting Certified Low FODMAP by Monash University
+Low FODMAP Red Velvet Cake with Cooked Vanilla Frosting

-This is a classic Red Velvet Cake certified by Monash so that even FODMAPers can enjoy this during the Elimination phase.
+This is a classic Red Velvet Cake that is LOW FODMAP so even FODMAPers can enjoy this during the Elimination phase.

 - 1 cup (240 ml) whole lactose-free milk, at room temperature

 - 1 tablespoon plus 1 teaspoon apple cider or distilled white vinegar

 - 2 cups (290 g) low FODMAP gluten-free all-purpose flour, such as Bob's Red Mill 1 to 1 Baking Flour